-First, check to see if the school is on the “All SAT Scores” list.
-If it is, it’s much more likely it will also require all ACT scores.
-You can still look it up if it’s not on the list, but it’s more than likely that if the school doesn’t require all SAT scores, it won’t require all ACT scores either.
+First, check to see whether the school is on the all SAT scores list.
+If it is, it’s very likely that it'll also require all ACT scores.
+You can still look up the school even if it’s not on the list.
+Just note that it’s probable that if a school doesn’t require all SAT scores, neither will it require all ACT scores.

-If there’s not a FAQ page or a relevant question, contact the admissions office by phone or email.
-The admissions office contact information is often listed at the very bottom of the website.
-Ask the following question: "If I take the ACT twice, am I required to send both scores as part of my application?"
+If there’s no FAQ page or relevant question you can find, contact the school's admissions office by phone or email.
+The admissions office contact information is often listed at the bottom of the website.
+Be sure to ask the following question: "If I take the ACT twice, am I required to send both scores as part of my application?"

-If they say yes, ask the follow-up to confirm: "So I’m required to send ALL of my ACT scores to [Name of College]?”
+If they say yes, ask this follow-up question to confirm: "So I’m required to send all of my ACT scores to [School Name]?"

-After that, thank them for their time or ask any other questions you might have about your future application.
+Once you get your answer, don't forget to thank them for their time or ask any other questions you might have about the application process.

 The Workaround: Deleting an ACT Score Date

-To recap, we have discovered it’s fairly rare for a college to require all ACT scores.
-That said, some very popular schools – like Stanford, Yale, and Georgetown – do require all of your ACT scores.
+To recap, we've discovered it’s fairly rare for a college to require all ACT scores.
+That said, some very popular schools, such as Stanford, Georgetown, and Yale, do require all of your ACT scores.

 Is your ACT score good enough?
 Learn what an excellent ACT score is for your top-choice schools.

 Did you know a high ACT score can also help you net thousands of dollars in scholarships?
-See our list of automatic scholarships for high ACT scores here.
+See our list of automatic scholarships for high ACT scores for more information.